ldn-softdev/jtc/User Guide.md

 While JSON [RFC 7158](https://tools.ietf.org/html/rfc7158) is strict on the label uniqueness:
 > _...
 The names within an object SHOULD be unique._

-`jtc` follows the RFC (and so considers JSONs with clashing labels to be ill-formed), because logically, labels must provide an addressing mechanism within objects and non-unique (clashing) labels break the addressing.
-In case if the source JSON holds duplicate labels, by default `jtc` parses and retains the first label only:
+`jtc` follows the RFC (and so considers JSONs with clashing labels to be ill-formed), because logically labels must provide an addressing mechanism within objects and non-unique (clashing) labels break the addressing.
+In case the source JSON holds duplicate labels, then by default `jtc` parses and retains the first label only:
 ```bash
 bash $ cat ill.json
 {